sophiechhoeu/Learn-React/readme.md

 save - whenever on change is fired we want to pass the refs nextext value and the props id. (which is from the update method newText and id that we attached to the onChange property in eachNote) reset the state to editing is false

-remove - we attached remove to onRemove callback passing only the id.

 ```
 save() {
   var val = this.refs.newText.value